OlivierJoris/Grid-based-mini-games/README.md

 # Grid-based mini games

 Mobile application to play grid-based mini games made in Dart using Flutter.
-It was realized during the course of *Object-oriented programming on mobile devices* given by Laurent Mathy at the University of Liège.
+It was realized during the course of *Object-oriented programming on mobile devices* given by Laurent Mathy at the University of Liège during the academic year 2020-2021.

 ## Members
 - Goffart Maxime